FCC Ruling: Closed Captioning Requirements Extended to Online Video Clips

-The ruling does not extend to video clips that are in distributors’ online video libraries before the applicable compliance deadline.
-It does, however, impose the same quality standards that apply to full-length programming.
+The ruling did not extend to video clips that were in distributors’ online video libraries before the applicable compliance deadline.
+It did and still does, however, impose the same quality standards that apply to full-length programming.

 Issues for Consideration Regarding Captioning of Video Clips

-The ruling also lays forth four issues related to captioning IP delivered video clips, which may require further discussion:
+It’s important to note that the ruling also highlights four issues related to captioning IP delivered video clips, which may require further discussion: